Antenatal and Postnatal Clinics

 We offer a phlebotomy service to all our patients, by appointment only, at Brookside Health Centre.
 Our clinics operate every Monday, Tuesday, Thursday and Friday mornings, and every other Wednesday morning.
-On arrival, please book in at reception, or by using our checking-in screen.
+On arrival, please book in at reception, or by using our self check-in screen.
 You must only book an appointment for a blood test if you have been instructed to do so by a clinician.

 Blood tests are also available at the Pathology Department at St Mary's Hospital in Newport.
 Please check with the department direct for current clinic times.

 All patients need to telephone the practice to obtain information regarding test results.
 Results can also be accessed via Patient Online Services.
 Please allow at least a week after providing a sample for urine, smear or blood testing, before contacting us.

 If we have received your results before you contact us, and the GP has any concerns we will contact you.

 You can call us for test results information between 10.30am and 12.30pm Monday to Friday.
 Please press option 4 for test results once your call is connected.

 From September each year vaccinations to prevent flu are available for patients over the age of 65 and for those at any age who are at risk from chronic diseases.
 Posters are displayed in the waiting rooms at both sites and clinics are advertised on the practice website as well as local media.